Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 \subsubsection{Time evolution}

 The dark model is not consistently stable over the full survey, with significant drift over the course of multiple months.
-Some of the changes in the dark can be attributed to changes in the voltage settings of the GPC1 controller electronics, but the majority seem to be the result of some unknown parameter.
+Some of the changes in the dark can be attributed to changes in the voltage settings of the GPC1 controller electronics, but the causes of others are unknown.
 We can separate the dark model history of GPC1 into three epochs.
 The first epoch covers all data taken prior to 2010-01-23.
 This epoch used a different header keyword for the detector temperature, making data from this epoch incompatible with later dark models.
+In addition, the temperatures recorded in this value were not fully calibrated, making the dark model generated less reliable.

 The second epoch covers data between 2010-01-23 and 2011-05-01, and is characterized by a largely stable but oscillatory dark solution.
-There are two modes that the dark model switches between apparently at random.
+The dark model switches between two modes apparently at random.
 No clear cause has been established for the switching, but there are clear differences between the two modes that require the observation dates to be split to use the model that is most appropriate.

 The initial evidence of these two modes comes from the discovery of a slight gradient along the rows of certain cells.
 This is a result of a drift in the bias level of the detector as it is read out.
 An appropriate dark model should remove this gradient entirely.
 For these two modes, the direction of this bias drift is different, so a single dark model generated from all dark images in the time range over corrects the positive-gradient mode, and under corrects the negative-gradient mode.
 Upon identifying this two-mode behavior, and determining the dates each mode was dominant, two separate dark models were constructed from appropriate ``A'' and ``B'' mode dark frames.
 Using the appropriate dark minimizes the effect of this bias gradient in the dark corrected data.